 Distraction, or changing one's focus, is a classic and powerful method taught by many psychologists for dealing with emotional overwhelm, periods of anxiety, racing negative thoughts, etc. So the games can at once give one's mind a different focus while also giving it something challenging and engaging to do.

 There are times when one is getting pummeled with overwhelm and a breakdown feels imminent that some sort of distraction is vital.
 I just like to do my distractions with something with purpose (and we will feel less guilt as well if we feel we are actively trying to do something beneficial and purposeful).
-I also do a lot of mindfulness activities like cooking or baking, accompanied - of course - by music therapy (a post on this coming soon, I hope).
+I also do a lot of mindfulness activities like cooking or baking, accompanied - of course - by music therapy (please see this introduction to music therapy and this post on some of the neuroscience of music therapy).

 Correct Mental Approach: